 While this is a standard feature on the aforementioned OSes, the concept is foreign in Windows, as there is no built-in way to set hot corners, although you can use keyboard shortcuts to trigger the same actions.

-For those who prefer the hot corners approach, I show you how to simulate this functionality on a Windows 10 machine using WinXCorners.
+For those who prefer the hot corners approach, this tutorial shows you how to simulate this functionality on a Windows machine using WinXCorners.

 - Click on the monitor icon in the taskbar to view the available options for each corner of your screen.